telerik/kendo-ui-core/docs/controls/gauges/radialgauge/overview.md

         endAngle: 180
     });

-For a real-world example on this functionality, see the [car dashboard demo](http://demos.telerik.com/kendo-ui/radial-gauge/car-dashboard).
+For a real-world example, refer to the [**Car Dashboard** demo](http://demos.telerik.com/kendo-ui/radial-gauge/car-dashboard).

-For a detailed list with all configuration options of the Kendo UI Radial Gauge, refer to the [Radial Gauge JavaScript API](/api/dataviz/radialgauge).
+For a detailed list with all configuration options of the Radial Gauge, refer to its [JavaScript API](/api/dataviz/radialgauge).

 ## See Also

-Other articles on Kendo UI Radial Gauge:
+Other articles on the Kendo UI Radial Gauge:

 * [Overview of the ASP.NET MVC HtmlHelper Extension for the Radial Gauge Widget](/aspnet-mvc/helpers/radialgauge/overview)
 * [Overview of the Radial Gauge JSP Tag]({% slug overview_radialgauge_uiforjsp %})